mpflaga/Arduino-MemoryFree/README.md

 then at the desired location

-<pre>Serial.print(getPSTR("Free RAM = ")); // forced to be compiled into and read from Flash
-Serial.println(freeMemory(), DEC);  // print how much RAM is available.</pre>
+<pre>  Serial.println(getPSTR("Old way to force String to Flash"));
+  Serial.println(F("New way to force String to Flash"));
+  Serial.println(F("Free RAM = "));</pre>

 Please note that the memory is dynamic and always changing.
-Where Static Globabl Variables and Members&nbsp; create a base minimum of usage that can typically be read at setup().
+Where Static Global Variables and Members&nbsp; create a base minimum of usage that can typically be read at setup().
 When functions and routines dive deeper into the stack more memory will be dynamically consumed and released.
 So there needs to be a margin from completely running out.

 ## Back Ground

 Based on my tests I see that Serial.Print of actual variables e.g.
 Serial.Print( (int8_t) value, DEC);
 Does not increase RAM usage for each occurrence.
-Hence it would appear that overloaded object member of an char array (e.i. const string) creates a unique location in static RAM and definitely does not share it.
+However it would appear that overloaded object member of an char array (e.i. const string) creates a unique location in static RAM and definitely does not share it.
 As one might think or expect.

 A more indepth look at avr-libc and its features can be found at http://www.nongnu.org/avr-libc/user-manual/pgmspace.html